-- ❖ Taking children on educational visits to new places.
+- Taking children on educational visits to new places.
 A brief explanatory story with pictures of the venue; a written schedule clarifying the stages in the activity. - Changing class at the end of the academic year.
-An information booklet with photographs of the new classroom staff and the new room (providing that this will not be changed before entry to the class). - ❖ The use of a 'surprise', 'change' or 'choice' symbol on the child's schedule. - ❖ Offering guided choice of activity through a choosing strip with an option to be selected from.
-Encouraging choice making in this way helps students with developing their own planning skills. - Changing the order of activities during a session, the member of staff a child is working with or their working location. - ❖ Introduction of new foods into a lunch box.
+An information booklet with photographs of the new classroom staff and the new room - The use of a 'surprise', 'change' or 'choice' symbol on the child's schedule. - Offering guided choice of activity through a choosing strip with an option to be selected from.
+Encouraging choice making in this way helps students with developing their own planning skills. - Changing the order of activities during a session, the member of staff a child is working with or their working location. - Introduction of new foods into a lunch box.
 A 'menu card' illustrating the order in which foods will have to be eaten with less favoured to be eaten first.